mlegard/Boston-Housing-Market-Regression/README.md

 This repository contains a detailed analysis of the Boston Housing market using multiple linear regression.
 The analysis was conducted using a comprehensive R script and is documented in a detailed  report.
 The goal of this project is to understand the factors that affect housing prices and to predict housing values based on various predictor variables.

 ## How It Works
 The analysis was conducted in R and utilizes multiple linear regression techniques to explore the relationship between house prices and predictor variables such as crime rate, number of rooms, accessibility to highways, etc. The script performs data preprocessing, exploratory data analysis, model formulation, model validation, and model refinement steps.
-The relevant libraries needed to run the script are ggplot2, caret, dummy, car, nortest, psych, lmtest, hmisc, and vcd.
+The libraries needed to run the script are ggplot2, caret, dummy, car, nortest, psych, lmtest, hmisc, and vcd.

 ## Files
 Boston_Housing.R: This R script contains all the codes for conducting the multiple linear regression analysis.